showcasejyoti/Hospitality-Revenue-Intelligence/README.md

 ### 📅New Visual
-•	Learnt to build a new visual (Calendar visual) using matrix table, which can be utilized for different purpose of analysis.
+•	Learnt to build a new calendar visual using a matrix table, which can be utilized for various analytical purposes.
 [Article referred](https://www.linkedin.com/pulse/calendar-matrix-syed-ahmed-ali/?trackingId=VgyLpo%2BYxVRs8tD03PXcPQ%3D%3D)

 ### 📜Concepts